karina-talibzhanova/prog-p5/peerreviews.md

     * if user does not have a checkbox, they are restricted to 2 values - 10 or 30
     * don't think it should be dictated by a bool. just let the user set overdrive to whatever they like

+The constructor contains appropriate parameters that all have good default values.
+The component is certainly reusable and would be easy to implement by a user.
+However, the parameter 'overdrive' restricts the user to two values because it only takes boolean values.
+If the user wanted a different value for 'overdrive', they would have to modifiy the class itself, or just accept the two given values.
+As a minor point, I find it a bit odd that 'theta' is a global variable outside the class but it appears that the code does not work without it.

 ### Development of Original
 * yes, original was submitted as .js file, and also linked to original sketch in documentation so thanks my dude
 * ngl, it wasn't really developed much. like.... scope-wise. it does the same stuff, just now you can fiddle with the values
     * i mean technically, overdrive is a new thing so that's nice
 * was translated from processing to p5 javascript so that's good

+The original sketch was both submitted as a .js file and also linked to in the documentation.
+The original was written in Processing so the translation into JavaScript was very well done, as was the refactorisation into a class.
+All useful properties were parameterised.
+There was one added property ('overdrive') so the scope was not extended by a lot, though work was done in this area.

 ### Quality of Example
 * valid html!!!
 * nice sliders, very good
 * except, frequency and wavelength are the wrong way around
 * also would be nice to modify 'overdrive' itself (also would prefer if it was renamed to amplitude... since that is what it is)

+The example as a whole is pleasing to view and use.
+The HTML is valid and all the elements that modified the object's values worked well.
+However, I believe that 'Frequency' and 'Wavelength' are the wrong way around, and I would have also liked to be able to modify 'overdrive' (I also think it should have been renamed to 'amplitude').

 ### Quality of Documentation
 * goddamn i love this documentation